Dark Chocolate Offers Help For Cirrhosis

 - Avoid red meat.
 Your liver may not be able to handle the high protein content.
 Eating a lot of red meat can raise your blood ammonia level if you have cirrhosis.

-- Follow the eating principles in my book The Liver Cleansing Diet or the Healthy Liver and Bowel book.
+- Follow the eating principles in my book The Liver Cleansing Diet or the Heal Your Gut an A to Z Guide.

 - Take a good quality liver tonic.
 The herb St Mary’s thistle helps to protect liver cells from damage.